-This section is not strictly required for LFS if not using systemd.
-On the other hand, ninja associated to meson makes a powerful build system combination, which is expected to be used more and more often.
+This section is not strictly required when LFS does not use systemd.
+On the other hand, Ninja, along with Meson, makes a powerful build system combination, which will probably be used more and more often.
 It is required for several packages in the BLFS book.

-8.50.1.
+8.52.1.
 Installation of Ninja

-When run, ninja normally runs a maximum number of processes in parallel.
-By default this is the number of cores on the system plus two.
-In some cases this can overheat a CPU or run a system out of memory.
-If run from the command line, passing a -jN parameter will limit the number of parallel processes, but some packages embed the execution of ninja and do not pass a -j parameter.
+When run, ninja normally utilizes the greatest possible number of processes in parallel.
+By default this is the number of cores on the system, plus two.
+This may overheat the CPU, or make the system run out of memory.
+When ninja is invoked from the command line, passing the -jN parameter will limit the number of parallel processes.
+Some packages embed the execution of ninja, and do not pass the -j parameter on to it.